mkohler/cython_swig/README.rst

 .. class:: handout

-    This is a C function which adds to two integers, and returns the result.
+    This is a C function which adds to two integers, and returns their sum.
+Unremarkable.

-    For this discussion, we're going to assume the library is already written.
-Maybe you wrote it, or maybe it's a third-party library, and all you have is a header file and a binary, but either way, we're going to assume we don't want to change the library's interface.

 adder.h: add()
 ==============